nappex/nappex.github.io/content/articles/UNIX/install_openbsd.md

 ### Audio

 Audio is working pretty well without any extra tweaking after installation.

+### WebCam

+My first attempt failed, but I did not explore too much so far.

 ### Fucntion key to control volume and screen brightness